The universal six-functor formalism: Cocompletion

-where the functor $C\mapsto \hat{C}$ sends a small pullback formalism to its (pointwise) free cocompletion, endowed with the Day convolution symmetric monoidal structure. \end{prop} \begin{proof} As seen in the proof of \Cref{sta:pbco-presentable}, the left adjoint is given by pointwise composition with $\mathcal{P}^{\mathcal{K}}_{\emptyset}$, where $\mathcal{K}$ denotes the (large) set of all small simplicial sets.
-By~\cite[Example~5.3.6.6]{Lurie_higher-topos}, this functor coincides with the free cocompletion $\psh{\blank}$, and the induced symmetric monoidal structure is Day convolution, by~\cite[Remark~4.8.1.13]{Lurie_higher-algebra}. \end{proof}
+to the canonical inclusion is given by pointwise composition with $\mathcal{P}^{\mathcal{K}}_{\emptyset}$, where $\mathcal{K}$ denotes the (large) set of all small simplicial sets.
+By~\cite[Example~5.3.6.6]{Lurie_higher-topos}, this functor coincides with the free cocompletion $\psh{\blank}$ on small \icats, and the induced symmetric monoidal structure is Day convolution, by~\cite[Remark~4.8.1.13]{Lurie_higher-algebra}.